Io1207/WiDS2024_IntoTheRealmOfRL/Week3/Plan_Week3.md

-# Week 3: Dynamic Programming - Concepts and Implementation
+# Week 3: Dynamic Programming - Concepts and Implementation (Dec 24th - Dec 30th)

 Welcome to Week 3 of the Reinforcement Learning program!
 This week, we venture into **Dynamic Programming (DP)**, a powerful approach for solving Markov Decision Processes (MDPs).
 The focus will be on learning core DP techniques and implementing two classic problems.